MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/profiler/profiler.md

 ### For Application Insights and App Service in different subscriptions

-If your Application Insights resource is in a different subscription from your instance of App Service, you need to enable the profiler for .NET manually by creating app settings for your App Service instance.
+If your Application Insights resource is in a different subscription from your instance of App Service, you need to enable the Profiler for .NET manually by creating app settings for your App Service instance.
 You can automate the creation of these settings by using a template or other means.
 Here are the settings you need to enable Profiler.

 |App setting    | Value    |
 |---------------|----------|